WhatAShot/whatashot.github.io/_pages/includes/pub.md

 <div class='paper-box-text' markdown="1">
 [A hierarchical graph network for 3D object detection on point clouds](https://openaccess.thecvf.com/content_CVPR_2020/papers/Chen_A_Hierarchical_Graph_Network_for_3D_Object_Detection_on_Point_CVPR_2020_paper.pdf)[<span style="color:#8866FF;">CV (Detection)</span>, <span style="color:#FC6A03;">DD (Point clouds)</span>], Jintai Chen, Biwen Lei, Qingyu Song, Haochao Ying, Danny Z Chen, Jian Wu, **Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)**, 2020

 - This work provides the FCN backbone with a new efficient GCN for 3D detection in point cloud, and predicts the 3D object centers by voting from hierarchical feature maps.
-- It is observed that our method is more sensitive than the official manual annotations.
+It is also observed that our method is more sensitive than the official manual annotations.
 </div>
 </div>